 To raise hope and self-esteem by sponsoring enrichment programs and other essentials for homeless, low-income and foster children in Whatcom and Skagit Counties.

 To help families with basic essentials and provide growth opportunities they cannot otherwise afford for their children that raise hope and self esteem and allows each child to feel equal to their peers.
 To increase the capacity to grant Little Wishes for children in need through grants, donations, fundraisers and our signature program - Sponsor-A-Child.
-To increase hope and raise self-esteem in our homeless, low-income and foster children, ages six to fifteen.
+To increase hope and raise self-esteem in our homeless, low-income and foster children, ages six to eighteen.

 In 2020 Established in 1997, Blue Skies was created out of a need in our local community to help the children of Whatcom County raise hope and self-esteem.
 In 2002, Blue Skies became a 501(c)(3), hired its first executive director.
 The organization was initially modeled after Treehouse for Kids in King County and offered a Little Wishes Program as well as a clothing outlet where children in need could "shop" for clothing for free twice a year.
 The program was offered to homeless, low-income and foster children.